Sanjeevani09/Sanjeevani09/README.md

 - 😄 Pronouns: *she/her*

-- ⚡ Fun fact: *I once debugged a piece of code for so long that I started dreaming in syntax!*
+- ⚡ Fun fact: *I Java was named after coffee because its creators wanted a language as energetic as their caffeine fix!!*

 <!--
 *Sanjeevani09/Sanjeevani09* is a ✨ special ✨ repository because its README.md (this file) appears on your GitHub profile.